roma2020-app/agrinet-ai/README.md

+AgriNet AI is an India-first interoperable digital agriculture platform that uses Google Gemini and Vertex AI to turn farmer context, soil health, weather and satellite intelligence into localized agro-advisories.
+We also use Gemini Vision for crop disease screening and support regenerative farming recommendations.
+Our architecture separates the AI advisory engine from country-specific data models, allowing the same platform to scale from Indian states to Brazil, Russia, China and South Africa."

 AgriNet AI is an interoperable digital agriculture platform inspired by the BRICS AgriN initiative, designed to empower small and marginal farmers with real-time, localized, data-driven agricultural intelligence.

 The platform combines Google Gemini/Vertex AI, satellite data, soil health analytics, weather forecasting, and AI-based crop disease detection to provide actionable recommendations for sustainable and regenerative farming.